 - 5pm 3rd March 2017 – Nominations Close: Nominations for Rector must be submitted to the University Senate Office the 3rd March 2017.
 Details of the nomination procedure can be found here: Rectorial Election 2017 Nominations.

-- TBC – Rectorial Hustings: Come down to see the candidates or their representative tell you why they want your vote in the Rectorial Election.
+- 5:30 pm 16th March 2017, Bute Hall. – Rectorial Hustings: Come down to see the candidates or their representative tell you why they want your vote in the Rectorial Election.
 They’ll be taking questions from the floor, so put your thinking caps on and get ready to quiz them.

-- 21st March 2017 – Election Results Announced: The result of the election will be announced 5/5:30pm in Bute Hall (Gilbert Scott Building).
+- 21st March 2017 – Election Results Announced: The result of the election will be announced 5/5:30pm in Lecture Theatre 1, in the Boyd Orr Building.

 More information can be found on the UofG Rector Election pages.